Aadi6777/Module-3/Strings:Palindrome Check (Without Built-in Functions).md

 To write a Python program to check whether the string `"google"` is a **palindrome** or not, without using built-in palindrome checking functions.

 ## 🧠 Algorithm
-1. Assign the string `"google"` to a variable.
+1. Assign the string to a variable.
 2. Reverse the string manually using slicing (`[::-1]`).
 3. Compare the original string with the reversed string.
    - If they are equal, print that the string is a palindrome.